+- To cancelling

-- Cancelling To cancel the cruise control, briefly push lever to position 3.
-When you step on the brake or clutch pedal or the vehicle speed falls below approx. 40 km/h (25 mph), for example when driving upgrade, the cruise control will be cancelled. - If the lever is briefly pushed to position 4 when driving at a speed exceeding approximately 40 km/h (25 mph), the vehicle resumes the speed which was set prior to the cancellation of the cruise control.
-The last memorized speed is cancelled when the key in the steering lock is turned to position 1 or 0.
+To cancel the cruise control,

+briefly push lever to position 3.

+When you step on the brake pedal

+or the vehicle speed falls below

+approx. 40 km/h (25 mph), for

+example when driving upgrade,

+the cruise control will be cancelled.

+- Resume If the lever is briefly pulled to position 4 when driving at a speed exceeding approximately 40 km/h (25 mph), the vehicle resumes the speed which was set prior to the cancellation of the cruise control.
+The last memorized speed is cancelled when the key is turned to steering lock position 1 or 0.

-If the engine does not brake the vehicle sufficiently while driving on a downgrade, the speed you set on the cruise control may be exceeded and you may have to step on the brake pedal to slow down.
-As soon as the grade eases, the cruise controlled speed will again be maintained as long as the brakes were not previously applied.
+If the engine does not brake the vehicle sufficiently while driving on a downgrade, the speed you set on the cruise control may be exceeded.
+As soon as the grade eases, the cruise controlled speed will again be maintained as long as the brakes were not applied.